Know My Gambling Limits

 (Sports Betting)

 Sports betting, particularly online, comes with different risks than other forms of gambling.
-Since the legalization of single-event sports betting in August 2021, the dramatic increase in the promotion of sports betting apps and websites has led to a corresponding increase in the popularity of this type of betting in Manitoba.
+Since the legalization of single-event sports betting in August 2021, the dramatic increase in the promotion of sports betting websites has led to a corresponding increase in the popularity of this type of betting in Manitoba.

 Previously, only parlay bets were legal in Canada.
-With a parlay bet, two or more wagers are combined into a single bet, which means there’s a waiting period between placing the bet and the outcome.
+With a parlay bet, two or more bets are combined into a single bet, which means there’s a waiting period between placing the bet and the outcome.
 Single-event and in-play bets — where multiple bets are placed in a single game — are more immediate and fast-paced.
 When making these types of bets, bettors may get caught up in the excitement of the game and gamble more money than they can afford to lose.
 Sports betting may also present an illusion of control, with bettors believing their sports knowledge can help them win.

 The belief in myths associated with sports betting is also prevalent — Canadian data shows sports bettors are more likely to believe gambling-related myths and more likely to experience gambling-related harms.
-LGCA data also shows that some sports bettors believe they are more likely to win money if they know about the sport, with younger bettors more likely to hold this belief.
+LGCA data also shows some sports bettors believe they are more likely to win money if they know about the sport, with younger bettors more likely to hold this belief.

 Learn more about the campaign and sports betting in Manitoba on our Know My Limits website.